Microlearning: the new approach to contact centre training that drives business outcomes

-If you gave each of your contact centre team members and managers a $200 training voucher to purchase training that was relevant to them, would they spend their money on a program from your Learning Management System?
+If you gave each of your contact centre team members and managers a $200 training voucher to purchase customer service training that was relevant to them, would they spend their money on a program from your Learning Management System?
 Would they spend their money on one of the courses currently on your learning schedule?
 Or would they spend it elsewhere?

 As we explore our digital lifestyle and the way we currently interact with technology, this voucher might well be spent on other learning programs for the following reasons:

 - The modern learner demands a learning solution that mirrors the way in which they conduct their usual research.
 It needs to be available immediately via mobile technology – we touch our phones up to 7 times per hour.

 - And it needs to be micro-bite.
 Micro-bite implies that the learning happens in a time frame that is under 6 minutes, usually in 2–3 minute segments.

 - We have been schooled by television where commercial breaks happen in approximately 6 minute intervals.
 Each message is about 30 seconds long.
 Learning that spans 40 minutes or more, as most traditional style elearning does, is neither efficient nor effective.
 It results in learning ‘wastage’.
 The remaining 34 minutes are not readily absorbed and are not embedded in to long term memory to drive performance improvement.

 - These same learners, including millennials who will make up more than 50% of the workforce within the next decade, are using a range of social media platforms where content is delivered in short, sharp bursts.
 Very few are watching a Youtube video that is longer than a couple of minutes, and even a TED Talk feels way too long at 18 minutes.